Get

 Temperament & Intelligence of the South Russian Ovcharka Dog

 South Russian Ovcharkas were bred to guard and herd, and they can be feisty and standoffish with strangers.
-They’re generally reasonably affectionate with their human family members and bond deeply with those who spend the most time with them.
+They’re generally affectionate with their family and bond deeply with those who spend the most time with them.

-They can be relatively relaxed when around people they love but almost always remain aware of their surroundings and ready to deal definitively with threats.
-While they enjoy spending time with their loved ones, they also enjoy spending time on their own.
-They can be unwelcoming towards people they don’t know without consistent socialization and expectation setting.
+They can be relatively relaxed when around people they love but almost always remain aware of their surroundings and ready to deal with threats.
+They can be unwelcoming toward people they don’t know without consistent socialization.

 Are These Dogs Good for Families? 👪